 Real Estate Investing for Dummies Overview

 Real Estate Investing for Dummies is part of the … for Dummies series of books, which targets people with little previous experience in the topic.
-As such, it covers the full spectrum of real estate investing topics, from purchasing and financing to renovations, legal considerations and so on.
+As such, it covers the full spectrum of real estate investing topics, from purchasing and financing to renovations, legal considerations, and so on.
 Because it addresses a beginner audience, it is very easy to read.
 The authors mostly avoid industry jargon and take time to define terms that may not be familiar to people outside the real estate world.

 What We Learned

 Real Estate Investing for Dummies is filled with lessons and advice that both new and experienced investors can find useful.
-Here are just some of the choice nuggets of knowledge we’ve learned from reading this book:
+Here are just some of the choice nuggets of knowledge we’ve gathered from reading this book:

 - That buying a house as an investment is very different from buying a house to live in.
-What is a good deal can look very different when you are trying to maximize the return on your investment as opposed to getting the best house for the lowest cost.
+What a good deal is can look very different when you are trying to maximize the return on your investment as opposed to getting the best house for the lowest cost.

 - There are many different ways to build value.
 Many of us enter the real estate investment field with preconceived notions of what works and what doesn’t, which means missing a lot of great ways to maximize your property’s income.
-Creative advertising, refinancing or switching between residential and commercial renting can all improve your property’s value.
+Creative advertising, refinancing, or switching between residential and commercial renting can all improve your property’s value.

 - Real estate investing is a holistic enterprise.
 The different aspects of the business interconnect in often unexpected ways, allowing you to maximize the return on your work.
 Renovating a property may help in securing more and higher-paying tenants, for example, but it may also allow you to refinance it at a more favorable rate as well.

 - You always have to inspect a property you’re interested in buying and make sure the records and books are all in order.
 According to purchase contracts, you can cancel the sale without losing money if the physical inspection is not satisfactory enough.
 That way, you will never be unpleasantly surprised.